-Production estimates from the Reasonably Foreseeable Development (RFD) scenario produced in support of the 2018 Farmington RMP include the assumption that existing and projected wells will produce an estimated 279,561,000 barrels (bbl) of oil and 5,083,680,000 thousand cubic feet (Mcf) of gas (Crocker and Glover 2018).
+Production estimates from the Reasonably Foreseeable Development (RFD) scenario produced in support of the 2018 Farmington RMP include the assumption that existing and projected wells will produce an estimated 279,561,000 barrels (bbl) of oil and 5,083,680,000 thousand cubic feet (Mcf) of gas (BLM 2018).
 The RFD represents the best available estimate of projected oil and gas production.
 Annual estimates derived from the RFD result in an average of 13,978,050 bbl of oil and 254,184,000 mcf of natural gas per year for the period from 2018 to 2037.
-Given that the Chaco withdrawal boundary comprises approximately 23 percent of the total planning area considered under the 2018 RFD, it is thus estimated that the potential development of 206,737 bbl of oil and 3,759,416 mcf of natural gas would be foregone per year as a result of the withdrawal.
+Given that the Chaco withdrawal boundary comprises approximately 23 percent of the total planning area considered under the 2018 RFD, it is thus estimated that the potential development of 206,737 bbl of oil and 3,759,416 mcf of natural gas would be foregone per year as a result of the 10-mile withdrawal.
+The estimated potential forgone development associated with the 5-mile withdrawal is 68,318 bbl of oil and 1,242,324 mcf of natural gas per year.